 For admission to start autumn 2024, check back for updates in October 2023.

 |HCDE Faculty||PhD Recruitment Plan|

 |Professor Cecilia Aragon||

-I’m looking to admit 1 or 2 new PhD students this coming year who are interested in human-centered data science, text visualization, or visual analytics. (updated August 2022)
+I am looking to admit 2 new PhD students this coming year who are interested in human-centered data science, human-centered AI, text visualization, or visual analytics.
+Updated June 2023.